JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 #### Projects sidebar

 The _Projects_ sidebar lists all the projects available to the current user of TeamCity and allows searching them by name.
 You can expand any project to see its nested subprojects / build configurations and quickly switch between them.
-If a project is added to your Favorites, you will also the status icons and counters for all its nested objects directly in the sidebar.
+If a project is added to your Favorites, you will also see the status icons and counters for all its nested objects directly in the sidebar.

 The sidebar allows accessing the __Favorite projects__ and __Favorite builds__ views with the lists of your favorite projects and favorite build configurations respectively.
 You can also toggle the display of archived projects.